isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 Click [here](/health/covid19-tests/pcrtest#price) to check for the latest cost of the COVID-19 PCR test.

-The cost of the COVID-19 PCR test taken on-arrival at the checkpoint, will be collected in cash, NETS or Credit Card payment on the spot.
 For the exit from [Stay Home Notice (SHN)](/health/shn) COVID-19 [PCR test](/health/covid19-tests/pcrtest), payment would already be collected at the point of application.

 #### 6. I was recently diagnosed with COVID-19 infection.
 When can I travel into Singapore?